 What you need to know about first aid training as a volunteer

-Volunteers who are under 18, including Young Leaders, cannot be the named first aider in the meeting place or at an event or activity.
+Volunteers who are under 18, including young leaders, cannot be the named first aider in the meeting place or at an event or activity.

-If it happens more often, your Commissioner should arrange a 1st Response or Refresher course to make sure that more than one volunteer has up-to-date training.
+If it happens more often, your commissioner should arrange a 1st Response course to make sure that more than one volunteer has up-to-date training.

 This course is a permit to carry out first aid duties within Guiding and Scouting.
 It is not recognised or transferable outside of our charities.

 Yes.
 Girlguiding does joint 1st Response training with the Scouts and the content of the course covers the same topics as The Scout Association courses.

 First aid qualifications, including 1st Response, and external awards, are entered on Go! by the local Commissioner as 'First Aid'.
 They are shown as valid for three years from the qualification date.

 When volunteers complete renew their external award, the Commissioner will update the first aid qualification ‘qualified date’ on Go! to the date this renewal was completed.
 This will then re-validate the qualification for a further three years.